AmiliaApp/amilia-demo-organization/README.md

 Q.  A part of the Amilia Catalog is being cut off.
 I cannot see all of my actitivies. <br/>
 A.  Ensure the amilia-iframe-helper.html is located in the root of your domain.
 For example: `www.example.com/amilia-iframe-helper.html`.

-Q.  I cannot server the amilia-iframe-helper.html file because I am using a site generator. <br/>
+Q.  I cannot add the amilia-iframe-helper.html fileto my web site because I am using a site generator. <br/>
-A.  With your site generator, create a page called amilia-iframe-helper.html.
+A.  With your site generator, create a page called `amilia-iframe-helper.html`.
 Add a custom HTML code block and paste this into it:
 ```
 <script>
 	/*